 Florentine-Style Steak with Broccoli Raab

-Prepared with porterhouse steak, the Bistecca all Fiorentina is a classic in Tuscan cuisine.
-At the winery we grill our Bistecca over grapevines.
+Prepared with porterhouse steak, Bistecca all Fiorentina is a classic in Tuscan cuisine.
+At the winery, we grill our steak over grapevines.
 If you have yet to grill over grapevines, then you are missing out on the best smoking medium to be paired with wine.
 Unlike oak, hickory and popular fruitwoods, grapevine smoke has a softer aroma.

 Serves 6 / Total Time:

-- Fire your grill to high.
+- Prepare the grill for direct cooking over high heat.
 If using a home or wood oven, heat to 550° F.